wp-cool-tools/periodical-widget-visibility/README.txt

 * Tested successfully with WordPress 4.9.1

 = 2.2 =
-* Revised sanitations for texts and URLs on the pages
+* Revised sanitation for texts and URLs on the pages
 * Revised translations
 * Set activation message as dismissible
 * Tested successfully with WordPress 4.8